bufbuild/protobuf-es/docs/runtime_api.md

 ### `toJson`

-The `toJson` function also accepts an options object which can be used to customize the serialization behavior.
+The `toJson` method also accepts an options object which can be used to customize the serialization behavior.
 Supported options are:

 - `emitDefaultValues?: boolean`<br/>